 - In the last decade, Bethlehem Landfill has awarded over $100,000 in scholarships to students at Saucon Valley, Southern Lehigh, Bethlehem Catholic, Freedom and Liberty high schools.

-- Bethlehem Landfill creates local jobs by hiring contractors, electricians, plumbers, quarry contracts and other area vendors.
+- Creates local jobs by hiring contractors, electricians, plumbers, quarry contracts and other area vendors.

-- Bethlehem Landfill has made charitable donations to more than 40 local organizations, including Saucon Valley Youth Sports Association, Habitat for Humanity, the Hellertown Historical Society, the American Cancer Society’s local Relay For Life event, the Veterans of Foreign Wars, Freemansburg Motorcycle Hillclimb and Bike Show, Dewey Fire Company, Steel City Volunteer Fire Company and Lower Saucon Sportsmen Association.
+- Has made and continues to make charitable donations to more than 40 local organizations, including Saucon Valley Youth Sports Association, Habitat for Humanity, the Hellertown Historical Society, the American Cancer Society’s local Relay For Life event, the Veterans of Foreign Wars, Freemansburg Motorcycle Hillclimb and Bike Show, Dewey Fire Company, Steel City Volunteer Fire Company and Lower Saucon Sportsmen Association.